aws-samples/aws-dms-deployment-using-aws-cdk/README.md

 ****Conclusion*****

-Using AWS CDK APIs, it is easy to automate the process of deploying the DMS tasks with few lines of code and can scale the deployments for multiple databases.
+Using AWS CDK APIs,it is easy to automate the process of deploying the DMS tasks with few lines of code and can scale the deployments for multiple databases.